princemahajan/FMUTIL/README.md

 ### Installation

 FMUTIL is tested with Intel Fortran Compiler and MinGW-W64 gfortran (8.1.0) on Windows platofrm only.
 Doxyfile is provided for generating extensive API documentation using Doxygen.
-FLINT has no dependency on any other library.
+FMUTIL has no dependency on any other library.
 The CMakeLists file is provided along with additional CMake modules for compiler options and a Find module for finding and linking Intel MKL is also provided.
 These files can be used to auto generate Visual Studio projects or makefiles on Windows and Linux using CMake.
 A find module for FMUTIL is provided that generates CMake config files for easily linking FMUTIL using the find_package() command.
 The steps to link FMUTIL in cmake-based projects are:

 + In cmake GUI or command-line, set FMUTIL_INSTALL_LIB_DIR to the desired directory, where the compiled library, modules, and cmake config files will be installed.